linucksrox/hugoblog/content/about.md

 Software Development
 ---
 Here are some Android projects I have developed personally.
+They are not great, but something I did accomplish.
 I tend toward systems administration, but have also worked in Java, PHP and Kotlin building maintainable code that adheres to best practices.
+I am very familiar with reading source code and understanding pretty quickly what it's doing, especially when there is a problem (for example why SSO/SAML redirection was using HTTP vs. HTTPS).
 - [Reminder List](https://github.com/linucksrox/ReminderList) - A to do list app that allows you to schedule recurring to do items (for example "Change furnace filter" has a 3 month schedule so 3 months from when you check it off, it comes back unchecked and notifies you to do it again).
 The idea is to work around the limitations of recurring calendar appointments which don't account for the delay in how long it takes you to actually complete the thing.
 So in the filter example, you would always get notified 3 months from when you actually do the thing and check it off the list, whereas if you just use a recurring calendar notification and you wait an extra month to change the filter, then it's going to remind you in 2 months which would be too soon.
 - [Textecutor](https://github.com/linucksrox/Textecutor) - Send a text message to someone you need to call, turning their ringer to full max volume (they just need the app installed and your phone number needs to be on their authorized list of people).
 This is a work in progress, but is usable in its current state.
 - [Lights Out](https://github.com/linucksrox/AndroidLogicPuzzle) - This is just a clone of the classic Tiger Electronics handheld game where you have to turn off all the lights.
 I'm particularly interested in creating an algorithm which can calculate the fewest number of possible moves to solve.